-Research - Office for Rare Conditions
+Office for Rare Conditions

 Research plays a pivotal role in helping us to achieve our vision, with hospital and university staff continually striving for the advancement of children’s health.

-2016 will see the opening of Scotland’s first Office for Rare Conditions in Children.
+In 2016, we were proud to open Scotland’s first Office for Rare Conditions in Children.

 Several hundred children from around Scotland are treated for a rare condition at the hospital each year, and the Office will work to support the health care professionals and researchers who are involved in the care of these children.